YashShah138/Team-MicrosoftTechSupport/index.md

 In order to use a class, we need to initialize it in the form of objects.
 In some languages a class can be an abstract class that is not initialized, but used as a base class from which other classes can inherit.
 For example, an abstract Car class from which an SUV class inherits behavior.
 A singleton is a special class that has only one object which gets shared.

 ## CRUD
+### Create, Read, Update, Delete
+Generally speaking CRUD operations refer to input and output activities with a device such as file storage or a database.
+In HTTP web actions, the GET (read), PUT (create and update), and DELETE (delete) methods are also CRUD operations.
+Examples of each case are described below.

+#### Create
+An example of a Create operation would be creating a new file in the file system, or creating a new table in a database.
+HTTP PUT where nothing exists

+#### Read
+Reading input from a file in a file system.
+Performing a database query such as using a SQL SELECT HTTP GET

+#### Update
+Appending to the end of a file Performing a SQL UPDATE on a database HTTP PUT

+#### Delete
+Deleting portions of a file or an entire file Performing a SQL DELETE on a database HTTP DELETE

 ## Sort, Search-Linear/Binary